Wherever you are with your novel, here's something which could help you see the big picture of plot fast.

 I know this will sound terrifically simple, and possibly you all do it and you haven't let this old writer into the secret, but seeing the locations without the hot air of dialogue really helps.
 Some are too minor (can't get a film crew into that!) to count.
 Sure you will need them as stepping stones in your work, but if you want to see the lie of the land of your plot, you can forget about them as an organizing entity.

-In The Ninety Day Novel course I show this technique in a little more detail (it's lesson 39 of 110 lessons).
+In our Ninety Day Novel Class, I show this technique in a little more detail (it's lesson 39 of 110 lessons).
 Essentially you're creating a storyboard.
 In the course you'll create a more detailed one than this one, but you can't beat the pared-back simplicity of this, it really concentrates the mind.

 So go on, create a visual storyboard using stock photography.